QubesOS/qubes-doc/introduction/faq.md

 If it seems like a feature that we can and should enable, please [let us know](/doc/issue-tracking/)!

+### Why do the mailing lists require a Google account?

+They don't.
+This is a common misconception.
+The mailing lists have never required a Google account.
+It has always been possible to use them purely via email (see the [mailing lists](/support/#mailing-lists) section for instructions).

+A lot of people probably see that the mailing lists use Google Groups and just assume that a Google account must be required, but it's not true.
+Google Groups is simply used for the infrastructure.
+Of course, you *can* use the web interface with a Google account, but there are many people in the Qubes community who participate on the mailing lists without one.

+### Why do you use Google Groups for the mailing lists?

+For the same general reasons as listed in [FAQ: Why do you use GitHub?](/faq/#why-do-you-use-github)

 ## Users

 ### Can I watch YouTube videos in qubes?